perrywink/enaccess-maps-public-README/README.md

   - Testing on a local apk build works great.
   - Therefore, the `abb` release currently uploaded to the Google Play account is just pending release purely due to id verification complications mentioned.
 - IOS deployment has not been touched.
 Contact Sabrina about the 99 USD Apple developer subscription.
-- The app is published on the Expo App Store.
+- The app is published on the Expo App Store and works well for Android.
+Unfortunately, there are issues for using it on Expo on iOS that I have not been able to debug :(

 Missing features include:
 - Uploading pictures alongside the reviews.